 The DRIVE Initiative assessed Fresno’s current standings in three areas vital to community health: economic development, human capital, and neighborhood quality.
 This evaluation of our region’s challenges helped build a collective understanding of our city’s unique position and guided the Steering Committee towards a shared, 10-year vision to transform Fresno.

 - A Unified Effort -

 The DRIVE Initiative is sponsored by the Central Valley Community Foundation (CVCF) with support from the James Irvine Foundation.
-A steering committee involving over 150 organizations and 300 community leaders has been organized to guide the effort.
-The Initiative is also being supported by a consulting and research team that includes McKinsey & Company, Fresno State’s Central Valley Health Policy Institute, Brookings Institution, Jobs for the Future, and the Urban Institute.
+A steering committee involving 300 community leaders representing over 150 organizations organized to guide the effort.
+The DRIVE Initiative is also being supported by a consulting and research team that includes McKinsey & Company, Fresno State’s Central Valley Health Policy Institute, Brookings Institution, Jobs for the Future, and the Urban Institute.

 - Fresno’s Unique Challenges -

 Fresno is currently one of the fastest-growing regions in the United States with 20 percent population growth since 2000 and has historically been the largest city in California’s Central Valley.
 As such, it commands the focus of an economically expanding region.

 The Urban Institute’s 2018 research on economic mobility in California's largest cities revealed that Fresno ranks 59th out of 59 for economic and racial disparity.
 In addition, our regional economy does not perform strongly enough to create the volume and opportunities needed to break the cycle of chronic economic distress.
 While impressive progress has been made to combat these challenges in recent years, a comprehensive and inclusive economic development business plan is required to guide public and private investments for the next decade.